 How to budget for a personal loan

-Those looking for a personal loan face two initial questions:
+So those looking for a personal loan face two initial questions:

-- How much do I need to borrow? and
+- How much do I need to borrow?

 - How much can I afford to pay back?

-Rather than increasing in logical steps, there's a big leap from the smallest loans to the sector of the market that runs from £7,000 to £15,000 and then a smaller interest rate increase on loans of more than £15,000.
+For example, there's a high rate for small loans of up to £7,000, a slightly lower rate for loans that run from £7,000 to £15,000, and then a smaller interest rate increase on loans of more than £15,000.